-37. The netting capability of a unit reported on the Non-Retail BTMG reporting template shall be the summer rated installed capacity value minus the installed capacity MWs participating in PJM Markets.
+37. The netting capability of a unit shall be the summer rated installed capacity value minus the installed capacity MWs participating in PJM Markets.

 38. To assist LSE/EDCs with the completion of the Non-Retail BTMG reporting template, PJM shall post on the pjm website a list of potential Non-Retail BTMG based on EIA-860 data.